joachim-n/drupal-core-development-project/README.md

 causes complications with Composer because that branch is actually for Drupal 10.2.x, and so Composer won't install contrib modules.

-- To install with 11.x, change the drupal/core line in `composer.json` to:
-  `"drupal/core": "11.x-dev as 10.2.x-dev"`.

 - To work on a different branch, use the `--no-install` option with the `composer create-project` command, then change the branch of the Drupal core clone, then do `composer install`.